Shift in U.S. Chip Export Policy Toward China: A Calculated Strategic Game

 16/01/2026

-On [Date], the U.S. Department of Commerce’s Bureau of Industry and Security (BIS) quietly published a new regulation in the Federal Register.
-The core content of this document involves revising the license review policy for exports of advanced computing semiconductors to China.
-The previously applicable "presumption of denial" principle for the export of specific chips has been adjusted to "case-by-case review under certain conditions."
-This means that advanced chips such as NVIDIA’s [Chip Model] and [Another Chip Model], which were previously subject to strict restrictions, have regained the possibility of re-entering the Chinese market after meeting a series of stringent conditions.
+On January 15, 2026, the U.S. Department of Commerce's Bureau of Industry and Security (BIS) quietly published a new regulation in the Federal Register.
+The core of this document is the revision of the license review policy for exports of advanced computing semiconductors to China.
+The previous "presumption of denial" principle, which applied to exports of specific chips, has been adjusted to a case-by-case review under certain conditions.
+This means that a range of advanced AI chips, such as NVIDIA's H200 and AMD's Instinct MI325X, which were previously subject to strict restrictions, have gained the possibility of re-entering the Chinese market after meeting a series of stringent requirements.

-This official document marks a significant and complex shift in U.S. policy since the Biden administration initiated export controls on advanced semiconductors to China.
-It is not a simple "lifting of restrictions," but rather a strategically calculated adjustment under multiple pressures—national security, economic interests, technological competition, and geopolitics.
-On the chessboard of this game, what is at stake is not merely chips, but the chips representing future dominance in artificial intelligence.
+This official document marks a significant and complex shift in U.S. policy since the Biden administration initiated export controls on advanced semiconductors to China in 2022.
+It is not a simple lifting of restrictions, but rather a strategic adjustment made under multiple pressures—national security, economic interests, technological competition, and geopolitics—after careful calculation.
+On the chessboard of this game lie not just chips, but also the stakes for future dominance in artificial intelligence.

 Policy Relaxation: From "Presumptive Denial" to "Conditional Approval"

 The introduction of the new regulations did not come without warning.
-At the end of last year, President Trump, after being re-elected, signaled that he would allow the export of advanced chips to "approved customers" in China, subject to a % government surcharge.
+By the end of 2025, President Trump, after being re-elected, had already signaled that he would allow the export of advanced chips to approved customers in China, subject to a 25% government surcharge.
 This was widely seen as a response to months of lobbying by NVIDIA CEO Jensen Huang.
-Now, the shoe has dropped, but the manner in which it has landed is far more complex than a simple "export allowed."
+Now, the decision has been made, but the manner of its implementation is far more complex than a simple approval for exports.

 Game Theory Logic: Rebalancing National Security and Economic Interests